Self-organization and memory in an disordered solid subject to random loading

 Next, we define a distance between the two mesostates $T$ and $R$ by comparing their corresponding sets of local branch indices $\ell_{ij}[T]$ and $\ell_{ij}[R]$ as follows:

-i.e. we count the number of mesoscale blocks $(ij)$ for which the local branch numbers are different and divide by the total number $N^2$ of blocks.
+i.e. we determine the fraction of cells that fail to return to their local elastic branches at the end of the read-out cycle.

 {\it Memory after Random Driving --} Fig~\ref{fig:ro-combo}(a) shows the behavior of $d(T,R)$ with FWD read-out at various amplitudes $\varepsilon_{\rm R}$ and for different numbers $\mathcal{N}$ of driving cycles for glasses trained at $\varepsilon_{\rm max}= 0.04$.
-The data points are averaged over $10$ realizations, and we consider a {\em parallel} read-out protocol: for each glass, we keep a copy of $T$ and then apply the read-outs at different amplitudes to the same $T$.
-An experimentally realizable {\em sequential} read-out protocol leads to similar results and is presented in the appendix, Fig.~\ref{fig:sequential-ro}.
+The data points are averages over $10$ realizations, and we consider a {\em parallel} read-out protocol~\cite{fiocco2014encoding,kumar2024}: for each glass, we keep a copy of $T$ and then apply the read-outs at different amplitudes to the same $T$.
+An experimentally realizable {\em sequential} read-out protocol leads to similar results (see Appendix Figs.~\ref{fig:sequential-ro-a} and \ref{fig:sequential-ro-b}).

-As a control, we also performed a read-out on the freshly prepared glasses $O_0$, i.e. a state without prior shear.
+As a control, we also performed a read-out on the freshly prepared glasses $O_0$, i.e. a state not yet subjected to any shear.
 The distance $d(T,R)$ remains zero up to a read-out strain of $\varepsilon_{\rm R} = 0.024$.
-This value is consistent with the typical stability range $\Delta \varepsilon[T]$ of the trained state, indicating that over this range of read-outs our glass will likely respond purely elastically and return to the initial configuration after one read-out cycle.
+This value is consistent with the typical stability range $\Delta \varepsilon[T]$ of the un-trained state, indicating that over this range of read-outs our glass will likely respond purely elastically and thus return to the initial configuration after one read-out cycle.
 The remaining graphs in Fig~\ref{fig:ro-combo}(a) show the results of read-outs after $\mathcal{N} = 1, 2, 5, 10$ and $20$ random driving cycles.
-Already for $\mathcal{N} = 1$, a local minimum of $d(T,R)$ appears near the training amplitude $\varepsilon_{\rm max} = 0.04$.
+Already for $\mathcal{N} = 1$, a local minimum of $d(T,R)$ appears near the training amplitude $\varepsilon_{\rm max} = 0.04$ \footnote{Note that similar memory signatures were observed already after two driving cycles in MD simulations under deterministic oscillatory shear~\cite{fiocco2014encoding}.
+In addition, a random driving cycle typically triggers a larger number of transitions between elastic branches than a deterministic cycle.
+For the maximum strain $\varepsilon_{\rm max} = 0.04$ shown, the random and deterministic driving cycles comprise, on average, $4960$ and $400$ transitions, respectively.
+Consequently, there is more mechanical annealing during a random driving cycle.}.
 With increasing $\mathcal{N}$, this dip becomes cusp-like and moves towards $\varepsilon_{\rm max}$.
-Note that the corresponding curves are nearly indistinguishable for $\mathcal{N} = 10$ and $20$.
-We have verified that this behavior does not change when the random driving is further increased up to $\mathcal{N} = 250$ cycles.
+Note that for $\mathcal{N} = 10$ and $20$, the corresponding curves are nearly indistinguishable.
+We have verified that this behavior does not change appreciably when the random driving is continued to $\mathcal{N} = 250$ cycles.